There are a number of other worker cooperative-friendly sources for grants.

 Carrot Cache Community Resource is a non profit corporation partnered with Carrot Common developer, David Walsh and The Big Carrot which funds projects in Ontario.
 A percentage of the Carrot Common Mall’s profits are allocated to support organic agriculture and co-operative businesses.
 Carrot Cache invests either in worker co-operatives, or organizations promoting organic agriculture and/or community food strategies.

-For addition information on funding or financing your co-op, go to CoopZone.
+For additional information on funding or financing your co-op, please consult this document.